akashu4295/Multigrid_meshless/README.md

 **Make necessary changes in the grid_filenames.csv and flow_parameters.csv grid_filenames.csv has the mesh filenames in the order from finest grid to coarse grid flow_parameters.csv has the details like polynomial degree, phs degree, cloud_size_multiplier and others**

-# Meshless Method Navier-Stokes Solver (C Code)

-This repository contains a C-based implementation of a **Meshless Method** for solving the Navier-Stokes equations.
-The solver utilizes a radial basis function (RBF) based meshless approach with optional GPU or multicore CPU acceleration using OpenACC.

 ---